William Parker, 4th Baron Monteagle: Early life

 William was the eldest son of Edward Parker, 12th Baron Morley (died 1618), and of Elizabeth Stanley, daughter and heiress of William Stanley, 3rd Baron Monteagle (died 1581).
 He had both a younger brother, Charles, and a younger sister, Mary.

 William's father was a recusant, but appears to have been in favour at court; he was one of the noblemen who tried Mary, Queen of Scots.
 However, William was allied with many Roman Catholic families, and during the reign of Queen Elizabeth I was in sympathy with their cause.
 His wife, the daughter of Sir Thomas Tresham, came from a well-known Roman Catholic family.
 His sister married Thomas Habington, also a Roman Catholic.
 He was knighted while with Robert Devereux, 2nd Earl of Essex, in Ireland in 1599, and in 1601 he took part in the latter's rebellion in London.
-He was punished by imprisonment and a fine of £8,000.
+He was punished by imprisonment in the Tower and indicted but made a direct appeal to Cecil to intercede on his behalf with the Queen, which was successful and he was subsequently released and "reserved for her Majesty's use" after paying a fine of £4,000 (according to Cecil's private papers) or a fine of £8,000.
+Being "reserved" meant he was not forgiven of his involvement, as some others were, but essentially on parole as were Robert Catesby and Francis Tresham.
+Also, whilst he was committed to the Tower and wrote to Cecil under the name Lord Monteagle, he was fined under the name Sir William Parker, suggesting he may have been stripped of his right to sit in the Lords as a result of his treason and lost some of his land in Essex, although these were restored when King James pardoned actions prior to his reign.

 Having close ties with the extremist Catholic faction during Queen Elizabeth I's rule, and a hand in organising Thomas Winter's mission to Spain in 1602, William Parker later declared to be "done with all formal plots" after King James I took the throne.
-Parker even went as far as writing a letter to his new king with a promise to follow the state religion.
-Like some reformers, Parker blamed his childhood for his previous wrongdoings, stating: "I knew no better."
+Monteagle even went as far as writing a letter to his new king with a promise to follow the state religion.
+Like some reformers, Monteagle blamed his childhood for his previous wrongdoings, stating: "I knew no better."
+This letter does not have a date and the tone of the letter suggests someone who has enjoyed a longer period of friendship with the King which prompted his conversion referring as it does to "Your majesty’s tender and fatherly love over me in admonishing me heartofore, to seek resolution In matter of religion".
+It would also seem that he was specifically rejecting the Papacy and becoming an Anglo-Catholic, like the Earl of Northampton, rather than wholly adopting the Protestant faith, which would then make his subsequent actions with respect to the Catholic community more understandable.